Misterio77/firefly-bot/README.md

 ### Setup
 - Once the bot is up and running, initiate a chat with the bot.
 Send `/start` to initiate setup
   - `/start` can also be used to re-run the setup at a later time
 - You will first be asked for your Firefly URL.
-Enter the full URL including the protocol.
-Eg - `https://firefly.host.com`
+Enter the full URL including the protocol. e.g. - `https://firefly.host.com`
   - Make sure **not** to include a trailing slash
 - Second, you will be asked for your User Token.
 You will have to generate one from the profile section in your Firefly instance, under OAuth.
 - Lastly, you will be asked for a default account, by default all transactions will use this account as the source account, however, you can override it per transaction